Guided 10 Day Summer Vacation Package of Iceland's Complete Ring Road with Free Days in Reykjavik

 Today, you have the chance to get to grips with Reykjavík, as well as participate in added activities, if so desired.
 Those who did not visit the Blue Lagoon will have time to do so today; this activity comes with return transfer and is, again, available at both comfort and premium level.

-For those content with sightseeing, one of the first stops should be Perlan Museum and Observation Deck, from where you are granted a fantastic perspective over the city.
-Afterwards, you might choose to visit other such landmarks as Harpa Concert Hall or Hallgímskirkja Lutheran Church.
+For those content with sightseeing, one of the first stops should be Perlan Museum and Observation Deck, from where you are granted a fantastic perspective of the city.
+Afterward, you might choose to visit other such landmarks as Harpa Concert Hall or Hallgímskirkja Lutheran Church.

 Of course, if you are looking for adventures, you have a few choices today.
-For instance, you could embark on a whale watching voyage from Old Harbour, providing you fabulous sightings of both Iceland’s gentle giants and its eclectic birdlife.
+For instance, you could embark on a whale-watching voyage from Old Harbour, providing you with fabulous sightings of both Iceland's gentle giants and its diverse birdlife.

 Tonight, you will again spend the evening in Reykjavík accommodation.

-The Golden Circle is Iceland’s most popular sightseeing route, comprised of three of major attractions; Þingvellir National Park, Geysir geothermal area and Gullfoss waterfall.
+The Golden Circle is Iceland's most popular sightseeing route, comprised of three major attractions: Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.

-You will begin the day by travelling to the UNESCO site, Þingvellir.
-This staggering area was not only the founding place of Icelandic parliament in 930 AD but also where visitors can witness the North American and Eurasian tectonic plates standing exposed from the earth.
+You will begin the day by traveling to the UNESCO site, Þingvellir.
+This staggering area was the founding place of Icelandic parliament in 930 AD and where visitors can witness the North American and Eurasian tectonic plates standing exposed from the earth.

 Next, you will visit the hot springs in the steaming Geysir geothermal valley.
-There, you'll find the geyser, Strokkur, which bursts from the ground every five to ten minutes, shooting a jet of water up to twenty metres into the air.
+There, you'll find the geyser, Strokkur, which bursts from the ground every five to ten minutes, shooting a jet of water up to 66 ft.
+(20m) into the air.
 Make sure to have your cameras ready!

 Finally, you will make a stop at Gullfoss waterfall.
-This 32-metre feature cascades glacial water over two cragged steps, culminating in an enormous plume of mist that is nothing if not awe-inspiring.
+This 105 ft (32m) feature cascades glacial water over two cragged steps, culminating in an enormous plume of mist that is nothing if not awe-inspiring.

-At the end of your third day, you will stay overnight in accommodation in the Golden Circle area.
+At the end of your third day, you will stay overnight in the Golden Circle area accommodation.

 At the beginning of day 4, you will embark along the picturesque South Coast, making your first stop at the iconic waterfall, Seljalandsfoss.
-This 60-metre high feature has a hidden cavern behind it, allowing visitors the chance to experience a waterfall from a truly unique perspective.
+This 197 ft (60m) high feature has a hidden cavern behind it, allowing visitors the chance to experience a waterfall from a truly unique perspective.

 You could also choose to visit an ice cave today.
 Ice caves are an incredible natural wonder that will transport you into an almost crystal palace of icy walls marbled in white and blues.